-Now that we’ve covered ^ Let’s get down with the Survival Guide for a Happy Pregnancy for you.
+Now we’ve covered ^ Let’s get down with the Survival Guide for a Happy Pregnancy for you.

+Mark Twain said a man is not comfortable without his own approval.
 When you are pregnant, you are not sick, you don’t have a disease; this is just another phase of life just like getting your first period was.
 This is a time to celebrate your body and the fantastic changes it will go through!

 Do not go for a drastic change in hairstyle, because if it upsets you then it defeats the purpose.

 I would not recommend you to get a whole new wardrobe for pregnancy because as your body continues to grow you may just get over them within the month.

 Invest in quality attire, inside and out:

 - The right maternity bras that support your growing breasts.

 - Multiple underwears to change twice during the day.
 (Yes, you got to do to it.)